 - The SUPERPRO includes ultra high speed programming via 32bit RISC MCU device.
-This is especially suitable for programming high capacity NAND Flash devices - A 144 pin driver support is built-in to provide efficient programming of large pin count devices, an additional pin expander module is not necessary to program large pin-count devices.

-- The SUPERPRO operates with a PC for engineering purpose or in stand- alone mode, without a PC, for repeat production mode programming.
-This provides seamless migration from engineering to production. - The SUPERPRO communicates through a USB 2.0 port and operates on most Pentium-based, IBM compatible desktop/notebook computers. - The SUPERPRO supports optional socket adapters to accommodate PLCC, TSOP, SOIC, SOP, QFP, TSSOP and BGA package types. - The programmer and software supports Windows XP, Windows Vista, and Windows 7. - For authorized users, the SUPERPRO can provide for automatic generation of electronic serial numbers.
+This is especially suitable for programming high capacity NAND Flash devices - A 144 pin driver support is built-in to provide efficient programming of large pin count devices, an additional pin expander module is not necessary to program large pin-count devices. - The SUPERPRO operates with a PC for engineering purpose or in standalone mode, without a PC, for repeat production mode programming.
+This provides seamless migration from engineering to production. - The SUPERPRO communicates through a USB 2.0 port and operates on most Pentium-based, IBM compatible desktop/notebook computers. - The SUPERPRO comes with a standard 48-pin DIP ZIF socket and supports optional socket adapters to accommodate PLCC, TSOP, SOIC, SOP, QFP, TSSOP and BGA package types. - The programmer and software supports Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, etc. - For authorized users, the SUPERPRO can provide for automatic generation of electronic serial numbers.